bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      SELECT name FROM fruits WHERE (color = ‘Red’) OR (texture = ‘Juicy’);

-*Although they aren’t necessarily needed, I find that it is easier to enclose my different conditionals in parenthesis to avoid any unnecessary confusion.*
+*Although they aren’t necessarily needed, I find that it is easier to enclose my different conditions in parenthesis to avoid any unnecessary confusion.*

 If you haven’t figured it out yet, the **OR** statement will yield the most results.
 This is because **OR** returns the red fruits, the juicy fruits, and the juicy red fruits.
 The **AND** statement will only return the juicy red fruits.